-Travel advances should be requested through Concur in the request module.
+Travel advances should be requested through Workday in the Spend Authorization Application.
 By requesting a travel advance, you agree to submit a Travel/Expense Report within 15 days of the completion of your trip.
 Any advance that is not used for the trip must be returned to the University within 30 days from the end of the trip.
 If a trip is cancelled, the unused advance must be returned immediately to the Controller's Office or Fiscal Affairs Office at the Loyola Law School.
-Any unused travel advance must be deposited to the cash advance account (11-2-00000-81040-1233) to offset or reduce the travel advance previously set up.
+Any unused travel advance must be deposited to the cash advance repayment account (Fund - 11 Operations; Cost Center-General University; Revenue Category - Cash Advance Repayment) to offset or reduce the travel advance previously set up.